idahidris/UserAccountAPI/README.md

 #

-## Attempt to change a Thing using invalid params
+## Attempt to change a user using invalid params

 ### Request